Let the family know you care by sharing this tribute.

 If you ever talked with Alice, you could tell immediately how intensely and passionately she felt about horses and people and the arts that she loved.
 Where it was opera, dance, horses or spiritualism, she let you know it was important.
 There was always a twinkle in those blue eyes and an animation from her petite dancer’s form that energized the room.
 Whether she was talking about a horse or her father’s writings, you could feel something there that transcended normal interactions.

-A celebration of life is tentatively planned around the time of Alice’s upcoming August birthday.
-Details will be forthcoming.
-Alice’s loving family takes solace in the knowledge that she’s back in a ring of greats with her parents, Black Elk, Uncle Dick and of course, riding Bourbon once again.
+A celebration of life will take place on August 1, 2020 from 4:00 pm – 6:00 pm at Skyrim House.
+Alice’s loving family takes solace in the knowledge that she’s back in a ring of greats with her parents, Black Elk, Dick and of course, riding Bourbon once again.